 One iconic agave that most people have heard of, even those who don’t live in the southwest, is the century plant (Agave americana).
 They are rumored to live 100 years, but the name is misleading since they only live 25 years or so.

 And the name also leads people to believe that all agaves are exceptionally long-lived, which is not remotely true.
-Some species, like smooth agave (Agave desmetiana), only live to around 7 years old.
+Some species, like smooth agave (Agave desmetiana), only live for around 7 years.
+And your plant was probably a few years old when you bought it.

 While it’s always sad to lose a beautiful plant, know that losing your agave is all part of its normal life cycle.
 Try to enjoy the spectacular event unfolding before you.